aptos-foundation/AIPs/TEMPLATE.md

 ## Suggested implementation timeline

+Describe how long you expect the implementation effort to take, perhaps splitting it up into stages or milestones.

+## Suggested deployment timeline

-When should community expect to see it on devnet
+When should community expect to see this deployed on devnet?

-testnet?
+On testnet?

 On mainnet?